MythosWatch

 South Korea MSIT and financial regulatorsRegulatory response

-South Korea holds emergency cybersecurity briefings after Mythos shock
+Seoul Economic Daily: South Korea's science ministry holds emergency cybersecurity briefings with industry after Mythos release

 Seoul Economic Daily reported that South Korea's science ministry met with major domestic cybersecurity firms to discuss countermeasures after specialized cyber AI releases.